Pandemic unemployment benefits just expired. What will families do now?

 Business and political leaders looking at the math of the 8.4 million unemployed and over 10 million open positions have predicted a flood of applicants when benefits end.
 The data tells a different story.

-For every 8 workers who lost benefits, only 1 found a job, according to recent research.
+For every eight workers who lost benefits, only one found a job, according to recent research.

 A study by JPMorgan Chase shows that the immediate result of the end of benefits is not a rush to work, but a sharp decrease in household spending.